 Jesus’ words here can be, at least at first, shocking.
 He told His disciples, people whom He addressed as “My friends,” not to be afraid of men because all they can do is kill them.
 How is that for a rationale?
 ‘Don’t be afraid.
 The worst they can do is kill you.’
 At first such a statement is jarring until we are reminded of the nature of our existence and the limitation of man’s power over us.
 We are more than our physical bodies.
 We are comprised of material (our bodies) and immaterial (our souls).
 Man can kill the body but he cannot kill the soul; therefore, he is limited as to the damage he can inflict upon other men.
 God however is not so limited.
 He has the power to not only kill but to cast into hell (vs.5b).

-The doctrine of hell, and the holy fear of God, is an antibiotic that displaces the fear of men.
+The doctrine of hell, and the holy fear of God, is like an antibiotic that can kill the spiritual bacteria of the fear of men.
 Such is why it was said of John Knox when he was buried, “Here lies one who feared God so much he never feared the face of man.”
 You might say – if we fear men too much it’s because we fear God too little.

 “Latimer, Latimer, Latimer…”